 Known as Nisshōki, the Japanese flag consists of a large red disk representing the sun set against a pure white backdrop.
-The red disk, known as Hinomaru, is an ancient sun motif that samurai and daimyo (see p.
+The red disk, known as Hinomaru, is an areas of Tokyo, Osaka-Kobē, ancient sun motif that samurai and daimyo (see p.
 1 and 3 of History and Myth) historically used on their flags.
 The white background represents honesty and purity.